ahmadrafidev/DevBook/docs/pull-request.md

 ### How to Test:

 1. Navigate to the login page and ensure the OAuth2 flow is triggered.
-2. Once logged in, visit /dashboard to see the new feature.
+2. Once logged in, visit /dashboard page to see the new feature.
 3. Run the test_auth and test_dashboard unit tests.

 ### Checklist:

 [ ] Code has been tested locally. \
-[ ] Updated documentation. \
+[ ] Updated relevant documentation. \
 [X] PR title is clear and descriptive. \
-[ ] Performance impacts were analyzed.
+[X] Performance impacts were analyzed.

 ### Breaking Changes: